Dendronephthya hemprichi

 Dendronephthya hemprichi is a common soft coral found from Red Sea to Western Pacific.
-It is usually pink or orange with transparent trunk and it grows up to 70 cm.
+In may 2023 on the Mediterranean coast of Israel exactly on the coasts of the city of Sdot Yam many specimens were filmed, subsequently it was also photographed in Lebanon In Byblos.It is usually pink or orange with transparent trunk and it grows up to 70 cm.

 It exists at 30° N latitude.
 The smallest unit of this coral, like all other corals, is a polyp.
 This particular species of the Dendronephthya has the ability to reproduce sexually and asexually through broadcast spawning and clonal propagation, respectively.